Amazon Web Services: Founding (2000–2005)

-Jassy assembled a founding team of 57 employees from a mix of engineering and business backgrounds to kick-start these initiatives, with a majority of the hires coming from outside the company; Jeff Lawson, Twilio CEO, Adam Selipsky, Tableau CEO, Mikhail Seregine, co-founder at Outschool among them.
+Jassy assembled a founding team of 57 employees from a mix of engineering and business backgrounds to kick-start these initiatives, with a majority of the hires coming from outside the company.
+They included Jeff Lawson, the Twilio CEO; Adam Selipsky, the Tableau CEO; and Mikhail Seregine, a co-founder at Outschool.

 In late 2003, the concept for compute, which would later launch as EC2, was reformulated when Chris Pinkham and Benjamin Black presented a paper internally describing a vision for Amazon's retail computing infrastructure that was completely standardized, completely automated, and would rely extensively on web services for services such as storage and would draw on internal work already underway.
 Near the end of their paper, they mentioned the possibility of selling access to virtual servers as a service, proposing the company could generate revenue from the new infrastructure investment.
-Thereafter Pinkham, Willem van Biljon and lead developer Christopher Brown developed the Amazon EC2 service, with a team in Cape Town, South Africa.
+Thereafter Pinkham, Willem van Biljon, and lead developer Christopher Brown developed the Amazon EC2 service, with a team in Cape Town, South Africa.

 In November 2004, AWS launched its first infrastructure service for public usage: Simple Queue Service (SQS).

-S3, EC2, and other first generation services (2006–2010)
+S3, EC2, and other first-generation services (2006–2010)

 On March 14, 2006, AWS launched Amazon S3 cloud storage followed by EC2 in August 2006.
-Andy Jassy, AWS founder and vice president in 2006, said at the time that Amazon S3 "helps free developers from worrying about where they are going to store data, whether it will be safe and secure, if it will be available when they need it, the costs associated with server maintenance, or whether they have enough storage available.
-Amazon S3 enables developers to focus on innovating with data, rather than figuring out how to store it."
-Pi Corporation, a startup Paul Maritz co-founded, was the first beta-user of EC2 outside of Amazon, whilst Microsoft was among EC2's first enterprise customers.
-Later that year, SmugMug, one of the early AWS adopters, attributed savings of around US$400,000 in storage costs to S3.
-According to Vogels, S3 was built with 8 microservices when it launched in 2006, but had over 300 microservices by 2022.
+Pi Corporation, a startup Paul Maritz co-founded, was the first beta-user of EC2 outside of Amazon, while Microsoft was among EC2's first enterprise customers.
+Later that year SmugMug, one of the early AWS adopters, attributed savings of around US$400,000 in storage costs to S3.
+According to Vogels, S3 was built with 8 microservices when it launched in 2006 and had over 300 microservices by 2022.

-In September 2007, AWS announced its annual Start-up Challenge, a contest with prizes worth $100,000 for entrepreneurs and software developers based in the US using AWS services such as S3 and EC2 to build their businesses.
-The first edition saw participation from Justin.tv, which Amazon would later acquire in 2014.
+In September 2007, AWS announced its annual Start-up Challenge, a contest with prizes worth $100,000 for entrepreneurs and software developers in the US using AWS services such as S3 and EC2 to build their businesses.
+The first edition saw participation from Justin.tv, which Amazon later acquired in 2014.
 Ooyala, an online media company, was the eventual winner.

+AWS offers, as of 16 June 2022, two block-storage options: the EC2 Instance Store and the Elastic Block Store (EBS).
+Some Amazon EBS features that help with data management, backups, and performance tuning include: